 Works On: Motor Skills, Problem-Solving, Vocabulary, Giving Directions

 I can't get enough of Melissa & Doug toys...Honestly!
 This is another gem.
 The cars are durable, trust me.
 They are still in one piece after a year.
 The car carrier is quite an addition.
 Toddlers love stuffing the carrier full of treasures and moving them all over the house!

-Works On: Motor Skills, Movement, First Words (go, vroom)
+Works On: Motor Skills, Movement, First Words

 Play food is great for language and learning.
 Toddlers also LOVE handling food, which they see on a daily basis, all by themselves.
-I like the set in particular for the cutting action.
+I like this set in particular for the cutting action.
 You can introduce abstract concepts such as half, cut, and counting.
 Also, it is just really cool!